-Sudden inflammation of the pancreas (pancreatitis (acute)); confusion (delirium); back pain.
+Sudden inflammation of the pancreas (pancreatitis (acute)); confusion (delirium); back and abdomen pain.

-- Hypothyroidism (underactive thyroid) – you may feel extremely tired, weak or ‘run-down’ and experience weight gain, constipation and aching muscles.
-You may be unable to cope with low temperatures.
+- Hypothyroidism (underactive thyroid) – you may feel extremely tired, weak, ‘run-down’, restless or agitated, and experience weight loss or gain, constipation, aching muscles, increased sweating and being unable to stand the heat.
+You may be unable to cope with low temperatures

 Tell your doctor as soon as possible if you have any of these symptoms.

 If you get any side effects, talk to your doctor or pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
 You can also report side effects directly via Yellow Card Scheme.
 Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
 By reporting side effects you can help provide more information on the safety of this medicine.

 Keep this medicine out of the sight and reach of children .